A Self-Employment Crash Course For Driving Instructors

 The submission date for your Self Assessment tax return is 31st January.
 As this is also the date you are required to pay any tax you owe, we recommend filing early.
 Filing earlier than the deadline does not affect the deadline for payment.
 It simply means that you will know your tax bill ahead of time, allowing you to budget accordingly.

-Outside of that, make sure that you have the following information to hand and your Self Assessment tax return should be a success:
+Outside of that, make sure that you have the following additional information to hand and your Self Assessment tax return should be a success:

 - Your National Insurance number